NymphalidNiklas/IBIO_2024/Tutorials/6.TimingDivergence/Readme.md

 Once you have saved the parameters (and clicked on **OK** twice), you are ready to run your analysis on CIPRES, just click on `Save and Run Task`, and wait for an email to tell you it is ready!
 It'll take about one hour.

+While you're waiting for the BEAST run to complete, start working with Tutorial 7 [Tree Manipulation](../7.TreeManipulation/).

 ## Analysing the results with Tracer

 After the **BEAST** analysis is completed we will check the trace files in **Tracer**.
 Open **Tracer**.
 Drag and drop the log file created by BEAST named `*.log` into the empty space at the left side of **Tracer**'s window.
 You should see a trace somehow similar to this: